Tahir Shah: Influences

 Tahir Shah with Sir Wilfred Thesiger, in Maralal, Kenya.

 Shah regards family friend Doris Lessing as a key influence, as well as his aunt Amina Shah.
 Shah himself has written about his fascination with the works of Bruce Chatwin, especially his book The Songlines, as well as with a range of the classic nineteenth century explorers, such as Samuel White Baker, Heinrich Barth and Sir Richard Burton.
 He had a close friendship with Wilfred Thesiger, whom he considered a mentor and a source of inspiration.

 Shah's father Idries Shah and English poet Robert Graves were close friends and confidants Tahir Shah and his sister were mentioned in correspondence between and Graves and Spike Milligan had a correspondence.

 Literary style

 Shah's style is one of simple prose and overwhelming humour.
 He has said that his style of using short blocks of text, with a concluding denouement was influenced by Iron & Silk by Mark Salzman, which he first read in 1988; and that he writes with the intention to educate and inform his readers, while at the same time amusing them.
-In this capacity, one could liken Shah's work to the literary devise employed in several books by his father, Idries Shah, who used the wise fool Mulla Nasrudin to illustrate deeper ideas in human understanding.
+In this capacity, one could liken Shah's work to the literary device employed in several books by his father, Idries Shah, who used the wise fool Mulla Nasrudin to illustrate deeper ideas in human understanding.